stackhpc/reductionist-rs/docs/deployment.md

 step-ca
 ```

 Some variables are provided to configure the deployment in the [group_vars](https://github.com/stackhpc/reductionist-rs/tree/main/deployment/group_vars) directory.
-Reductionist configuration options may be specified using environment variables.
+Reductionist configuration options may be specified using environment variables specified using `reductionist_env`.

 ## Ansible control host setup